ShotaSHIBASAKI/Switching_Environment/README.md

 ## appendix
 In this folder, you can see codes and data used in Appendices 1, 2, 3, 4, and 5.
 By using the codes in deiveristy_analysis, you can plot figures in Appendix 6.
-To plot the figures in appoendix, use "appendix_figure.py" or modify "main_figures.py", "divertsity.py", or "richness.py".
+To plot the figures in appoendix, use "appendix_figure.py" or "main_figures.py".

 ### Appendix3_constant_env
 In this folder, you see the results when there is no envio0rnmental switching.
 For scenario 1, we show the cases when the resource supply is fixed as scarce, mean or abundant.
 For scenarios 2 and 3, we show only the cases of mild environments (scarce toxin supply for sceanrio 2, and abundant resource and scarce toxin supllies in scenario 3).